NicolettaC/Interprete/README.md

 Università di Pisa Department of Computer Science.

-Interprete is a university project for Programming 2 course that consists of the implementation of an Interpeter in Ocaml.
+Interprete is a university project for Programming2 lab course that consists of the implementation of an Interpeter in Ocaml.